RobertFurtuna10/BDD_Cucumber_Mega-Image/README.md

 This will build the project, install the necessary dependencies, and execute the feature files with the specified WebDriver.

+6. **Run Tests**:

+To execute the tests, you need to run the specific runner files depending on the test suite you want to execute.
+Here are the available runners:

+1. **Home Page Tests**:
+   - Navigate to `HomePageRunner` and run the test directly.

+2. **User Registration Tests**:
+   - Navigate to `RegisterRunner` and run the test directly.

+3. **Regression Tests**:
+   - Navigate to `RegressionTestsRunner` and run the test directly.

+4. **Search Functionality Tests**:
+   - Navigate to `SearchRunner` and run the test directly.

+5. **Shopping Cart Tests**:
+   - Navigate to `ShoppingCartRunner` and run the test directly.

 ## Project Structure